Is this the world’s best McDonald’s restaurant?

 2024: a new future for the Happy Meal

 Brimming with kid-sized menu items and a miniature toy, the Happy Meal has been delighting children across the globe for over four decades.
 But in spring 2024, McDonald’s announced it would be making drastic changes to the offering.
-New Happy Meal items include adding Saver Menu favourite, Mayo Chicken and Fish Bites (breadcrumbed pollock) alongside its current main options, as well as new flavoured milk cartons and the McFreezy, a frozen dessert made with fruit juice and pureé.
-Trials will be taking place across the UK, before being potentially introduced elsewhere.
+New Happy Meal items include adding Fish Bites (breadcrumbed pollock) and Saver Menu favourite Mayo Chicken alongside its current main options, as well as new flavoured milk cartons and the McFreezy, a frozen dessert made with fruit juice and pureé.
+Trials will take place across the UK before potentially being introduced elsewhere.

 2025: McDonald’s biggest ever burger